taowangpro/html-webpack-live-reload-plugin/README.md

 HtmlWebpackLiveReload does only watch live reload via standalone socket.io
 - It has to another web server to handle http(s)
 - The standalone socket.io has different web origin.
 Most of browser block this working.
 The worth case, the live reload stopped.
-- To overcome this, "Moesif Origin" browser extionsion is the easiest, assuming we are dev nerd
+- To overcome this, "Moesif Origin" browser extension is the easiest.
+I do not want to anything extra in production code.
+So, developer do one more thing, please

-## The Final
+## The End
-very basic, send me email for more feature.
+Simple and do the work for me.
-Thanks
+Thanks.